 Step 3: Add the Glaze

 In a small bowl, mix the remaining ¼ cup ketchup, 1 teaspoon Dijon mustard, and brown sugar.
-Spread this glaze over the top of the meatloaf, ensuring it’s evenly coated.
+Spread most of the glaze over the top of the meatloaf, ensuring it’s evenly coated.
+Save around a quarter of it, and brush it on with around 5 minutes left of baking.

 Step 4: Bake the Meatloaf